 Maggie Parker is a former headteacher, educator and now chair of a Multi-Academy Trust.

 Maggie Parker has numerous qualifications including a degree in Education, NPQH, NPQSI and a Post Graduate Certificate in Process Consultancy.
 From an initial career in television journalism Maggie went on to become a SEND lead.

 She later became a headteacher, first in a church primary school and later a large inner city primary school.
 Maggie’s specialist areas are in supporting school leaders in primary education, special educational needs and music.

-For the last five years she has worked as a practising inspector as well as a School Improvement Partner for a local authority.
+For the last five years she has been working as a School Improvement Partner for a local authority.
 She is a link advisor for the ‘Pathways to Success’ project for the Department for Education, as well as working as a coach for women in leadership for The Regional Schools Council.